Low Cost Spay/Neuter Program

 Lincoln Animal Ambassadors' mission is to reduce the number of homeless companion animals and one way to accomplish this mission is to spay or neuter our pets.

-Lincoln Animal Ambassadors offers a low-cost spay/neuter program for those unable to pay the full cost of altering their pets.
+Lincoln Animal Ambassadors offer a low-cost spay/neuter program for Lancaster County residents who are unable to pay the full cost of altering their pets.
 To have your name added to the Low Cost Spay/Neuter Program wait list, please leave a message on our voice mail line at 402-817-1168.
-A LAA volunteer will respond to your call within 24 hours.
+A LAA volunteer will respond to your call within 24 hours to add you to the waiting list.

 If you are a veterinarian who is interested in joining our fight against pet overpopulation by participating in our spay/neuter program, please leave a message on our voice mail line at 402-817-1168.